scrapy/scrapy/docs/topics/items.rst

 :class:`Field` objects are used to specify metadata for each field.
 For example, the serializer function for the ``last_updated`` field illustrated in the example above.

 You can specify any kind of metadata for each field.
 There is no restriction on the values accepted by :class:`Field` objects.
-For this same reason, there isn't a reference list of all available metadata keys.
+For this same reason, there is no reference list of all available metadata keys.
 Each key defined in :class:`Field` objects could be used by a different components, and only those components know about it.
 You can also define and use any other :class:`Field` key in your project too, for your own needs.
 The main goal of